From fingertip to shoulder, hand therapists are here to help

 Trauma and Post-operative rehab

 We treat a variety of trauma and post-operative conditions and work closely with doctors and surgeons.
-These include fractures with plates/screws, tendon ruptures and associated repairs, pulley/carpal tunnel releases, nerve injuries, FOOSH, TFCC, and fasciotomy for Dupuytren’s.
-If the surgeon requests a post-operative splint, we make these in the clinic.
+These include fractures fixated with plates/screws, tendon repairs, carpal tunnel releases, pulley releases, nerve injuries, FOOSH, TFCC, and post-op Dupuytren’s.
+If the surgeon prescribes a post-operative splint, we make these in the clinic.
 We also provide education, exercises and manual therapy at the appropriate phase of your recovery.

 Lisette Cheng, pictured above, works at the Vancouver Hand Clinic as well as Vancouver General Hospital in trauma & hand therapy.